alex05447/minits/README.md

 - No task priorities.
 - No task stack size requirements.
 - No task groups (yet) for coarser level synchronisation.
-- No panic handling, or any result reporting from tasks in general.
-Panicking in a worker fiber bypasses the Rust runtime panic unwind machinery, resulting in unhelpful crash messages when they happen.
 - ???

 ## Dependencies